SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

-**Set up your subaccount entitlement for Application Runtime**
+**Set up your subaccount entitlement for Cloud Foundry Runtime**

 1. Click on *Configure Entitlements* and then on *Add Service Plan*.

-2. In the *Subaccount Entitlements* dialog box, select the service *Application Runtime*
+2. In the *Subaccount Entitlements* dialog box, select the service *Cloud Foundry Runtime*

  ![AR](./images/setup13.png)

-3. In the *Service Details: Enterprise Messaging* screen area, select the following service plan:
+3. In the *Service Details: Cloud Foundry Runtime* screen area, select the following service plan:

 - MEMORY

-4. Press the *Add 1 Service Plan* button to add this entitlement for the Enterprise Messaging service for your subaccount.
+4. Press the *Add 1 Service Plan* button to add this entitlement for the Cloud Foundry Runtime service for your subaccount.

 5. Press *Save*.